-Click and share:
+Click & share:

-A GSMA América Latina anunciou hoje o compromisso das main operadoras de redes móveis (Less, mobile network operators) from Latin America to collaborate with regional Governments on initiatives designed to reduce the theft of mobile phones and related crimes.
+A GSMA América Latina anunciou hoje o compromisso das main operadoras de redes móveis (Available, mobile network operators) from Latin America to collaborate with regional Governments in initiatives designed to reduce the theft of mobile phones and related crimes.
 Essa iniciativa voluntária das MNOs GSM permitirá que as informações sobre o dispositivo móvel roubado sejam compartilhadas para bloquear os devices roubados e dificultar o comércio e a reutilização desses dispositivos na região.

-The creation, the Inter-American Telecommunications Commission (CITEL) of Regional front to combat the theft of mobile devices was an essential element in the resolution adopted in 2011 by CITEL during the meeting of the Advisory Committee (CCPI).Among other proposals, This resolution recommended: “Regulate at regional level to Exchange databases, blacklists and block your unique identification code (IMEI) para evitar a ativação e o uso de telefones celulares roubados em other mercados e ajudar a controlar o comércio ilegal de dispositivos entre os países da região”.
+The creation, the Inter-American Telecommunications Commission (CITEL) the Regional front to combat the theft of mobile devices was an essential element in the resolution adopted in 2011 by CITEL during the meeting of the Advisory Committee (CCPI).Among other proposals, This resolution recommended: “Regional regulatory Exchange databases of blacklists and block your unique identification code (IMEI) para evitar a ativação e o uso de telefones celulares roubados em other mercados e ajudar a controlar o comércio ilegal de dispositivos entre os países da região”.